jarusll/the-logs/index.md

 I am not sleeping without docker composing the template fullstack app.

+docker-compose is wayyy too powerful, I like it

 # 2022-04-11

 My legs sore and painful from all the cycling.